-Please note that students who are not compliant with the University will be prohibited from registering for courses.
+Your academic advisor in the Specialty Master’s and PhD Center will register you for all courses.
+Please note that students who are not compliant with the University will not be registered for courses until they are compliant.
 For more information on WebReg, please visit the University Registrar’s web site.

 Failing to update a BU Alert number every semester is the most common issue that keeps you out of compliance.
 In order to register for the Summer semester, you must be in compliance with all University policies, including meeting all immunization requirements, settling your student account, acknowledging the Massachusetts Motor Vehicle Law, and having a current BU Alert number on record.
 To check your compliance status, click the purple “Personal” tab, and then select “Compliance Status.”

 Students cannot be registered in two or more classes that meet at the same time as listed on the published schedule.

 Course enrollments are controlled by the respective schools and colleges within Boston University.
 For enrollment in a non-Questrom course you may first try adding the course on WebReg.
 If you are prevented from adding the course you will need to speak with the appropriate school for enrollment.
 To use non-Questrom courses toward your degree, you must have the prior approval of both the host school and the Master’s and PhD Center.
 For approval, complete a BU Graduate Elective Request Form and submit it along with a course description and syllabus at least two weeks prior to the start of the class to your advisor.
 You will be notified of a decision within two weeks.